Auto Coverage For College Student

 AUTO INSURANCE WHEN YOUR CHILD ‘LEAVES THE NEST’

-Two of Pam and David’s three children heading off to college this fall.
+Two of Pam and David’s three children head off to college this fall.
 Therefore, we thought it time to remind parents with similar-aged children the importance of checking your automobile insurance policy.
-You should make sure your ‘adult’ children are fully covered for car accidents.
+You should make sure your ‘adult’ children are fully covered for a car accident.
+Our lawyers represent college students injured away from home.

 Car Accident at College